 The Knitting Chart will include cast-on numbers.
 This is great when you have a open skein of yarn and no plan or pattern in mind!
 After a quick glance at the cast-on numbers, I can knit a simple, basic beanie without having to go on a pattern hunt!
 (IMHO, this is perfect when the yarn needs to do the shining.
 I like solid colors for cables and fancy stitches.)

-And speaking of charity work, there are several things to consider before jumping in!
+Interested in charity work?
+There are several things to consider before jumping in!
 Click this link for a video I did a while back on the topic.